bobleesj/github-pages-with-docker/_posts/2024-08-31-conda-forge-distribute.md

 ## Step 2.
 Maintain a “feedstock”

-Once a conda-forge community member merges the PR, a new repository at `https://github.com/conda-forge/<package-name>-feedstock` will be automatically generated.
+Once a conda-forge community member merges the PR, a new repository at `https://github.com/conda-forge/<package-name>-feedstock` will be automatically generated and the Conda package will be now available.
+Check [https://github.com/conda-forge/bg-mpl-stylesheets-feedstock](https://github.com/conda-forge/bg-mpl-stylesheets-feedstock).

 ### How to update a Conda package version